The Only Winter Bucket List You Need to get your Family Feeling Festive for the Holidays

 - Make a variety of holiday cookies and candy with your family to hand deliver to your neighbours and oldest family friends.

 You know, that classics!
 Actually, I may get carried away here.
 I LOVE Christmas movies.
 Each year the first Christmas movie I’m “allowed” to watch has to be either Die Hard or Trading Spaces.
 They each are set during winter but are less “Christmas-y” than many of the Hallmark movies.

 Once I’ve successfully breached into holiday territory, bring on the rest of them!

 It’s kind of funny.
 Holiday movies are so personal to how you grew up, like Christmas itself.
-It seems like family has their favourites, the ones they watched year after year, and it may be one you never really stuck to.
-For example, I have heard so many speak fondly of A Christmas Story and Miracle on 34th Street…but neither were a huge part my holidays growing up.
+It seems like family has their favourites.
+Some families will have the movies they watched year after year, and it may be one you never watched more than once!
+For example, I have heard many people speak fondly of A Christmas Story and Miracle on 34th Street…but neither were a huge part my holidays growing up.
 However, I’ll admit, I am wayyyy more festive than the rest of my family.
 I try to watch any and every holiday/winter movie possible.
 I am always watching new ones, and have been recently disappointed in the Netflix original Christmas movies.
-Mostly because they are all for tweens, I think.
+Mostly because they seem geared toward tweens, I think.

 Regardless, I have a few of my own favourite holiday movies that I make sure I get to watch every single year:

 - Santa Claus is Coming to Town (the old-school stop-action)